 During this time hire boats and lake cruises proliferated.
-By the behind this building for public use.
-1980's high rise holiday units were becoming more and more common.
-Judging by the art deco styling, the Plaza Private Hotel, across the road from Main Beach, was probably built sometime in The town was first known as "Minimbah" until it was surveyed in the 1930's.
-Although gone today, it was still being actively promoted
+By the 1980's high rise holiday units were becoming more and more common.
+Judging by the art deco styling, the Plaza Private Hotel, across the road from Main Beach, was probably built sometime in the 1930's.
+Although gone today, it was still being actively promoted in the 1950's.